 The Four Best Ways to Hide Your IP Address

 The two best and most popular ways to hide your IP address are using a VPN (Virtual Private Network) and using a proxy server.
 Both methods will hide your IP address from the websites you visit, but most proxy servers will not encrypt your traffic.

-You can also mask your IP using your cellular/mobile network, instead of your WiFi network.
+Using the Tor Browser is another option that’s good for anonymity, but it’s very slow.
+You can also change your IP by using your mobile network instead of your WiFi network.

 |VPN Pros||VPN Cons|